-- 1. Requests for reconsideration of materials may be made by Hanover Public School employees, students, members of administration, or the parent or guardian of a student. - Requesting parties shall complete the form "Request for Reconsideration of Instructional Materials."
+- 1. Requests for reconsideration of materials may be made by Hanover Public School employees, students, members of administration, or the parent or guardian of a student. - 2.
+Requesting parties shall complete the form "Request for Reconsideration of Instructional Materials."
 Such forms can be on the library website for each school building. - 3.
 Once a completed form is submitted, the building principal and the superintendent shall be notified. - 4.
 Until determined otherwise, challenged materials shall remain in the catalog and on the shelf, and be available to be checked-out, subject to Opt-Out restrictions. - 5.
 Within five (5) working days of receipt of the completed form, the building principal requests a review of the challenged material by a review committee.
 The Superintendent is notified that a review is being done.
-The review committee is appointed by the building principal, who shall make best efforts to include a licensed school library personnel from another Hanover school other than the one where the challenge was filed, the principal or their designee, two teachers from the school, a librarian from a local public library, and one parent volunteer from the sitting School Council not involved in the challenge.
+The review committee is appointed by the building principal, who shall make best efforts to include the principal or their designee, two teachers from the school, a librarian from a local public library, and one parent volunteer from the sitting School Council not involved in the challenge.
 Unavailability of one of the categories of review committee members shall not invalidate the review process. - 6.
-The review committee takes the following steps after receiving the challenged materials: - a) Reads, views, or listens to the material in its entirety. - b) Checks general acceptance of the material by reading reviews and consulting recommended lists. - c) Determines the extent to which the material supports the curriculum. - d) Determines whether the grounds for the review request are supported. - e) Completes the appropriate "Checklist for School Media Advisory Committee's Reconsideration of Instructional Material," judging the material for its strength and value as a whole and not in part. - f) Develops a written recommendation, which shall be presented to the School Committee at the next open session within 14 days from the date marked on "Request for Reconsideration of Instructional Materials."
+The review committee takes the following steps after receiving the challenged materials: - a) Reads, views or listens to the material in its entirety. - b) Checks general acceptance of the material by reading reviews and consulting recommended lists. - c) Determines the extent to which the material supports the curriculum. - d) Determines whether the grounds for the review request are supported. - e) Completes the appropriate "Checklist for School Media Advisory Committee's Reconsideration of Instructional Material," judging the material for its strength and value as a whole and not in part. - f) Develops a written recommendation, which shall be presented to the School Committee in open session within 14 days from the date marked on "Request for Reconsideration of Instructional Materials."
 The School Committee by majority vote shall decide to retain, withdraw or add the materials.
 The decision of the School Committee shall be final.